sporcina/dynamodb-connector/README.md

 to https://github.com/sporcina/dynamodb-connector/blob/master/doc/sample.md.

 Before building the project you'll need to ensure the appropriate AWS credentials are in place.
-These credentials are used when executing the automated acceptance tests during.
+These credentials are used when executing the automated acceptance tests.
 Create the file "AwsCredentials.properties" in your test resources folder (e.g. /src/test/resources/AwsCredentials.properties).
 Place the following content in the file, adding your AWS access and security keys: